TeleECG model of care

 The NSW TeleECG model of care links specialist nurses with staff in small rural hospitals, to support them to provide care for patients with suspected acute coronary syndrome.

-The specialist nurse can help guide the staff from the rural hospital on the appropriate clinical pathway to use for that patient, using a range of telehealth technologies.
+The specialist nurse can help guide the staff from the rural hospital on the appropriate clinical pathway to use for that patient, using a range of virtual care technologies.

 At a glance